satazor/eslint-plugin-import-esm/docs/rules/explicit-extension.md

-# Validate if import paths have an explicit extension (`import-esm/explicit-extension`)
+# Validate if import and export paths have an explicit extension (`import-esm/explicit-extension`)

 💼 This rule is enabled in the ✅ `recommended` config.